 With any of these tools make sure you’re using the Core Web Vitals data to determine whether they’re a gain for the site.
 All these tools will show big improvements in Pagespeed Scores BUT behave very differently in reality and Core Web Vitals is actually what counts!

-We’ve covered a ton of ground in this article and I’ve dumped a lot on you in this post so let’s recap some of the key takeaways:
+We’ve covered a ton of ground about website speed optimization in this article and I’ve dumped a lot on you in this post so let’s recap some of the key takeaways:

 - Reliability beats speed so make sure you’re using good hosting (WPX or Cloudways) and uptime monitoring (Uptimerobot.com).